 Lights.
 Camera.
 Action!

 If the first scene of the show is boring, you change the channel.
-The same thought applies to the first email.
-It can't be boring and it needs to form an immediate connection with your user.
-This first email is the welcome email, so do that!
-Introduce yourself.
+The same applies to the first email in your soap opera sequence.
+It can't be boring.
+It needs to form an immediate connection with your user.
+Try writing your content like a screenwriter.
+This first email is critical to setting the stage for the rest of the story.
+Your welcome email must do more than just make your subscribers feel welcome - it must make them interested.

 One great way to get them hooked is to present a secret.